 As we have mentioned in some out our other posts, the growth and extraction of CBD are critical to the quality of the final hemp products.
 Different CBD extraction methods produce varying quality of CBD.
-At Hemp Bombs, we use what is known as the “CO2 extraction method” for our CBD.
-To the normal reader, that probably doesn’t mean much of anything, even if you do recognize CO2 as Carbon Dioxide.
-This post is intended to give you insight into what CO2 extraction is, as well as the other form of extraction methods which Hemp Bombs chooses not to invest in.
+This post is intended to give you insight into the different way of extracting premium Hemp extracts.

 Before we dig into the actual CBD extraction methods themselves, let’s look at the plants that produce the CBD.

 Industrial Hemp is a type of the plant species, Cannabis Sativa, the same plant which produces the THC compounds for marijuana.
 The big difference between the different strains of Sativa is use and THC content, the psychoactive chemical from the plant.
 Industrial Hemp has to have a concentration of THC less than .3%, according to the 2014 Federal Farm Bill.
 Industrial Hemp is used differently as well, primarily being purposed for paper, textiles, and clothing.
 “Marijuana,” on the other hand, is classified as Cannabis Sativa plants with THC content greater than .3 %, and whose main use is for recreational enjoyment.